-The Los Angeles Unified School District and the County of Los Angeles Department of Health Services have the same program that provides assistance to pregnant teenagers and their babies.
+The Los Angeles Unified School District and the Los Angeles County Department of Health Services have the same program that provides assistance to pregnant teenagers and their babies.
 Both programs are free to residents of Los Angeles County, and the programs are voluntary and confidential.